sodadata/docs/soda-sql/custom-metric-templates.md

         <li>Lastly, the query adds another column to the dataset associated with the scan YAML file to indicate the direction of the inconsistency.</li>
     </ul>
 </details>

+FIXME: Write the BQ template as a separate one.

 {% raw %}
 ```yaml